-According to the US EPA's latest figures on municipal solid waste generation, recycling, and disposal for 2012 in the US, organic waste (including food waste, paper/paperboard, yard trimmings, and wood) accounted for about 63 percent of municipal solid waste disposed in landfills.5 In Canada, approximately 33 million tonnes of residential and non-residential waste was generated in 2010, of which about 76 percent (25 million tonnes) was disposed of, mostly in landfills,6 while about 16 percent was diverted (2.2 million tonnes of organic waste and 3.2 million tonnes of paper waste).7 In Mexico in 2011, about 5 percent of the total waste stream was directed to recycling or composting, with the remaining 95 percent of the waste stream disposed in landfills.8 significant reductions in short-lived climate pollutants and provide other benefits.
+(including food waste, paper/paperboard, yard trimmings, and wood) accounted for about 63 percent of municipal solid waste disposed in landfills.
+In Canada, approximately 33 million tonnes of residential and non-residential waste was generated in 2010, of which about 76 percent (25 million tonnes) was disposed of, mostly in landfills, while about 16 percent was diverted (2.2 million tonnes of organic waste and 3.2 million tonnes of paper waste).
+In Mexico in 2011, about 5 percent of the total waste stream was directed to recycling or composting, with the remaining 95 percent of the waste stream disposed in landfills.

+In all three countries, organic waste represents a significant component of the waste stream that can be diverted from landfills to other waste management approaches such as composting, anaerobic digestion, and other organic waste processes, which would contribute to significant reductions in short-lived climate pollutants and provide other benefits.
 Doing so would also reinforce ongoing efforts in support of the United Nations Framework Convention on Climate Change, to which Canada, Mexico, and the United States are parties.
 Diversion and processing of these wastes would also help to preserve landfill space and reduce the formation of leachate and odors at landfill sites.
-It is equally recognized that diverting and processing organic waste contributes to sustainable development goals, including sustainable material management and resource efficiency, with linkages to CEC priorities (i.e., green growth), other international commitments (e.g., UN 10-year framework of programmes on sustainable consumption and production patterns), and various national initiatives (e.g., US Biogas Opportunities Roadmap, Canadian Council of Ministers of the Environment work on organic waste diversion, and Mexican general policies on sustainable consumption and production, clean production, and organic waste).
+It is equally recognized that diverting and processing organic waste contributes to sustainable development goals, including sustainable material management and resource efficiency, with linkages to CEC priorities (i.e., green growth), other international commitments (e.g., UN 10-year framework of programmes on sustainable consumption and production patterns), and various national initiatives (e.g., US Biogas Opportunities Roadmap, Canadian Council of Ministers of the Environment work on organic waste diversion, and Mexican general policies on sustainable consumption, clean production, and organic waste).